La Tortura: Music video

 The music video was premiered on 26 April 2005 through MTV's Making the Video series.
 Following a special airing of Daddy Yankee's "Gasolina" video on MTV in 2004, "La Tortura" was among the first Spanish music videos to air on MTV.
 It also became the first Spanish video to be added to high rotation on VH1.
 Additionally, the whole episode of Making the Video was aired in Spanish, with English subtitles.
 The music video begins with Sanz observing Shakira in an apartment as she is walking down the street on her way to her own apartment, which is located on the other side of the street, while holding a bag of onions.
 He watches her crying while cutting them, but the onions are out of his view.
 Scenes from the time they were still a couple are shown, with the pair seen eating Chinese food, and Shakira crawling across the table as Sanz admires her.
 She is then seen dancing erotically on a building's roof, covered in black greasepaint.
 The video ends with Shakira coming to the window to realize Sanz was spying on her and turns back.

-The video for the song's remix version, known as "La Tortura (Shaketon Remix)", featuring some previously unseen scenes, was included on Oral Fixation, Vol. 1 & 2 (2006) bonus DVD.
+The video for the song's remix version, known as "La Tortura (Shaketon Remix)", featuring some previously unseen scenes, was included on the Oral Fixation, Vol. 1 & 2 (2006) bonus DVD.
 The music video won the prize for Video of the Year at the 2005 MTV Video Music Awards Latinoamérica.
 It also received three nominations at the 2005 MTV Video Music Awards, in the categories Best Female Video, Best Dance Video and Viewer's Choice Award, becoming the first time a Spanish music video was up for a nomination at the awards.
 The next year, "La Tortura" was nominated for Best Short Form Music Video at the 7th Annual Latin Grammy Awards.
 The video was marked "Vevo Certified" by joint venture music video website Vevo for reaching more than 100 million views.